Gala Galaction: Early 1900s activism

-Interwar
+Interwar period

-In 1922, he was anointed priest, and in 1926 he became professor of Theology and New Testament Studies at the Chişinău University Theology School.
+In 1922, Galaction was anointed to the priesthood, and in 1926 he became Professor of Theology and New Testament Studies at the Chişinău University's School of Theology.
 He was dean of the School between 1928 and 1930.

-Together with priest Vasile Radu, he worked on a new translation of the Bible into modern Romanian, a work published in 1938, meant as a newer and more accurate version to replace the traditional Cantacuzino Bible.
-The literary critic Tudor Vianu wrote:
+Together with priest Vasile Radu, Galaction worked on a new translation of the Bible into modern Romanian.
+The work, published in 1938, was meant as a newer and more accurate version to replace the traditional Cantacuzino Bible.
+Critic Tudor Vianu wrote:

 "[...] the new translation, accomplished through the means created by newer literary evolution and with the talent of a modern poet, presents a major philological and artistic interest."

 During the interwar period, Galaction was also the author of several studies, articles and commentaries on the New Testament, as well as completing a celebrated translation of William Shakespeare's The Merchant of Venice.
-He contributed regularly to Viața Românească and Adevărul, as well as to Sămănătorul, but was on exceptionally bad terms with the latter's founder, Nicolae Iorga.
+He contributed regularly to the literary magazine Viața Românească and to the newspaper Adevărul.
+He also contributed to the political-literary journal Sămănătorul, but was on exceptionally bad terms with the latter's founder, Nicolae Iorga.

-In 1936, he was the subject of a denunciation for "communist activities" and alleged links with the Comintern, which he dismissed as slander.
-Nevertheless, in 1938–1940, Galaction, like other figures on the Poporanist and socialist Left (among them Armand Călinescu, Petre Andrei, Mihai Ralea, Ioan Flueraș, and Mihail Ghelmegeanu), was attracted into collaboration with the fascist-inspired corporatist regime created, as a means to combat the influence of the pro-Nazi Iron Guard, around King Carol II and the National Renaissance Front.
-Upon the outbreak of the September Campaign and World War II, he wrote:
+In 1936, Galaction was denounced for "communist activities" and alleged links with the Communist International (Comintern), which he dismissed as slander.
+Nevertheless, in 1938–1940, like other figures of the Poporanist and socialist left (among them Armand Călinescu, Petre Andrei, Mihai Ralea, Ioan Flueraș, and Mihail Ghelmegeanu), he collaborated with the fascist-inspired corporatist regime of King Carol II, the National Renaissance Front, which was created to undercut the growing influence of the fascist and antisemitic Iron Guard.
+Upon the invasion of Poland and subsequent outbreak of World War II, Galaction wrote:

 "The war has begun.
-Hitler the monster or the demigod, the lever of destiny or the Devil's puppet, has again lifted the banner of death amid the borders of peoples.
+Hitler, the monster or the demigod, the lever of destiny or the Devil's puppet, has again raised the banner of death amid the borders of peoples.
 Is he the forerunner and the prophet of better times, or the strix of downfalls and irremediable disasters?
 Are the Germans fighting for a better future, or for the narthex of barbarity and for the death of Europe?
 This is yet another pathetic scrutiny!
-Christian peoples turn their backs on The Calvary, disavow the laws of their upbringing and mock the Nine Joys!
-The De-Christianized Germans and the Roman Catholic Poles are equally vainglorious and lacking in Christian spirit."
+Christian peoples turn their backs on the Calvary, disavow the laws of their upbringing and mock the Nine Joys!
+The de-Christianized Germans and the Roman Catholic Poles are equally vainglorious and lacking in Christian spirit."